Squatting (Australian history)

-"Squatting" is a historical Australian term that referred to someone occupying a large tract of Crown land to graze livestock.
-Initially often having no legal rights to the land, squatters became recognised by the colonial government as owning the land by being the first (and often the only) European settlers in the area.
-Eventually, the term "squattocracy", a play on "aristocracy", came into usage to refer to squatters and the social and political power they possessed.
+In the history of Australia, squatting was the act of occupying tracts of Crown land, typically to graze livestock.
+Though most squatters initially held no legal rights to the land they occupied, the majority were gradually recognised by successive colonial authorities as the legitimate owners of the land due to being among the first (and often only) white settlers in their area.
+The term squattocracy, a play on aristocracy, was coined to refer to squatters as a social class and the immense sociopolitical power they possessed.

 Evolution of meaning

-The term 'squatter' derives from its English usage as a term of contempt for a person who had taken up residence at a place without having legal claim.
-The use of 'squatter' in the early years of British settlement of Australia had a similar connotation, referring primarily to a person who had 'squatted' on Aboriginal land for pastoral or other purposes.
-In its early derogatory context the term was often applied to the illegitimate occupation of land by ticket-of-leave convicts or ex-convicts (emancipists).
+The term squatter derives from its English usage as a term of contempt for a person who had taken up residence at a place without having legal claim.
+The use of squatter in the early years of British settlement of Australia had a similar connotation, referring primarily to a person who had occupied pastoral land not granted to them by the colonial authorities.

-From the mid-1820s, however, the occupation of 'unoccupied' land without legal title became more widespread, often carried out by those from the upper echelons of colonial society.
+From the mid-1820s, however, the occupation of legally unoccupied land without legal title became more widespread, often carried out by those from the upper echelons of colonial society.
 As wool began to be exported to England and the colonial population increased, the occupation of pastoral land for raising cattle and sheep progressively became a more lucrative enterprise.
-'Squatting' had become so widespread by the mid-1830s that Government policy in New South Wales towards the practice shifted from opposition to regulation and control.
-By that stage, the term 'squatter' was applied to those who occupied land under a lease or license from the Crown, without the negative connotation of earlier times.
+Squatting had become so widespread by the mid-1830s that Government policy in New South Wales towards the practice shifted from opposition to regulation and control.
+By that stage, the term squatter was applied to those who occupied land under a lease or license from the Crown, without the negative connotation of earlier times.

 The term soon developed a class association, suggesting an elevated socio-economic status and entrepreneurial attitude.
 By 1840 squatters were recognized as being amongst the wealthiest men in the colony of New South Wales, many of them from upper and middle-class English and Scottish families.
-As unoccupied land with frontage to permanent water became more scarce, the acquisition of runs increasingly required larger capital outlays.
+As legally unoccupied land with frontage to permanent water became more scarce, the acquisition of runs increasingly required larger capital outlays.
 A "run" is defined in Christopher Pemberton Hodgson's 1846 Reminiscences of Australia, with Hints on the Squatter's Life as: "land claimed by the Squatter as sheepwalks, open, as nature left them, without any improvement from the Squatter."

-Eventually the term 'squatter' came to refer to a person of high social prestige who grazes livestock on a large scale (whether the station was held by leasehold or freehold title).
+Eventually the term squatter came to refer to a person of high social prestige who grazes livestock on a large scale (whether the station was held by leasehold or freehold title).
 In Australia the term is still used to describe large landowners, especially in rural areas with a history of pastoral occupation.
-The term Squattocracy, a play on 'aristocracy', was used derisively as early as 1841.
+The term squattocracy, a play on "aristocracy", was used derisively as early as 1841.